Klaer History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Claar, Clar, Chlar, Klaar, Klar, Claer, Chlaer, Klaer, Cler, Chler and many more.

 Early Notables of the Klaer family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Klaer Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Klaer Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Klaer family to the New World and Oceana
+Migration of the Klaer family

 Some of the first settlers of this family name or some of its variants were: Stephan Clar, who settled in Carolina in 1738; Owen Clar settled in Philadelphia in 1840; Ernst Klar, age 18, arrived in Texas in 1846; Jacob Klar arrived in Philadelphia in 1752.